Land-CRAFT/landcraft_admin_chatbot/README.md

 ## 🌟 Acknowledgments

-Built for the Land-CRAFT research project at Aarhus University to streamline PhD student onboarding and resource discovery.
+Built for the Land-CRAFT team at Aarhus University to streamline PhD student onboarding and resource discovery.

-**Happy researching! 🔬🌱**
+**Warm welcome! 🔬🌱**